ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 - Compliance Administrator

 You must be familiar with PowerShell cmdlets in order to define, validate, or edit Information Barriers policies.
-Although several examples of PowerShell cmdlets are provided, you'll need to know additional details, such as parameters, for your organization.
+Although we provide several examples of PowerShell cmdlets in the [how-to information](define-information-barriers-policies.md), you'll need to know additional details, such as parameters, for your organization.

 ## Next steps